cclockk/cclockk.-github.io/about.md

 Hamnet and Judith.
 Nothing is known of the period between the birth of the twins
 and Shakespeare's emergence as a dramatist in London in the early 1590s.
 In a million words written over 20 years, he captured the full range of human emotions
-and conflicts with a probably that remains sharp today.
+and conflicts with a precision that remains sharp today.
 As his great contemporary the poet and dramatist Ben Jonson said,
 "He was not of an age, but for all time.